SabiqHashil/blog_preview-responsive/README.md

-# QR code component
+# Blog preview card

-A responsive QR code component.
-This page was built as a front-end project of [Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+A responsive Blog preview card, This page was built as a front-end project of [Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 - [Page](https://sabiqhashil.github.io/qr_code_responsive/) - Final result of the project